A still-unexplained condition caused the deformities that transformed Joseph Merrick into Victorian England's famous Elephant Man.

 After another examination by Treves, he determined that Merrick now also suffered from a heart condition.
-He concluded that the 24-year-old likely had only a few years of life left in his now further deteriorated body.
+He concluded that the 24-year-old likely had only a few years of life left in his deteriorating body.

 The chairman of the hospital committee then wrote an editorial in The Times, asking the public for suggestions about where Joseph Merrick could stay.
-What he received was donations for care.
-Lots of them.
+He received donations for the Elephant Man’s care — lots of them.
 The London hospital now had funds to care for Merrick for the rest of his life.

 Treves visited him almost daily and became used to his speech impediment.
-Though he’d originally assumed that the Elephant Man was “an imbecile,” he came to find Merrick’s intellect to be completely normal.
-Though he was wholly aware of the unfairness that filled his existence, he bore little ill will towards the world that had shrunk away from him in disgust.
+Though he’d originally assumed that the Elephant Man was “an imbecile,” he came to find Merrick’s intellect completely normal.
+Though Merrick was wholly aware of the unfairness that filled his existence, he bore little ill will towards the world that had shrunk away from him in disgust.

 Thus far, Merrick never met a woman who didn’t cower at the sight of him.
 Treves knew the one and the only female in his life was his mother.

-Despite acquiring some semblance of a real life these last years, Merrick’s health had steadily declined.
-The deformities on his face as well as his entire head had continued to grow.
+Despite acquiring some semblance of an ordinary life in his last years, Merrick’s health steadily declined.
+The deformities on his face, as well as his entire head, continued to grow.
 A hospital employee found him dead in his bed on April 11, 1890, at just 27 years old.

-But an autopsy revealed a surprising cause of death.
-Joseph Merrick died doing something we all take for granted, in an attempt to simply be normal.
-He died from asphyxia and had suffered a dislocated neck.
-He’d tried to sleep lying down.
+But the autopsy revealed a surprising cause of death.
+Joseph Merrick died doing something that many of us take for granted.
+He died from asphyxia and had suffered a dislocated neck because he’d tried to sleep lying down.

 The Search For The Elephant Man’s Grave